BlueManedHawk/Ex-Nihilo/docs/Contributing/ORGANIZATION.md

 The first step in the loop is to gather input.
 What keys have been pressed?
 Where has the mouse been clicked?
 What text has been inputted?
 This information is then written down for later use.
 This is from the file `Input.h`.
 (And yes, text input is different from keypresses.
 It's a bit strange.)

 From here, we need to consider what state the program is in.
 Are we in the main menu?
 Are we in normal gameplay?
 Are we looking at our inventory?
 Are we in the pause menu?
-This is from the file `State.h`
+This is from the file `State.h`.

 From here, what to do depends on the state of the program.
 This can get very complicated, too much so to explain here.
 Some of these steps are shared between the different states, and some of the states have multiple files dedicated to them.
 However, in general, the steps generally involve considering the input given and using that to change some part of the program…which I have just realized is probably the least helpful I could possibly be.